vrc-get/vrc-get/README.md

 <small>This project is developed by community, not by VRChat.</small>

+**Cargo distribution is disabled for now because deflate64 support is not possible with crates.io-published libraries**

 ## Goals

 - Provide Open Source command line client of VRChat Package Manager.